Install required packages if not already installed

 # Use a formula shorthand

-map_dbl(num_list, ~ mean(.x))
+map_dbl(num_list, ~ mean(.x)) a b c

 3 8 13